 1. Team Player

 Supporting 8 Characteristics

 6. Positive Attitude

 8. Goes Above and Beyond

 Remember, chances are good that not too many people embody every single characteristic on this list.
-But knowing what you’re looking for is a first step, and the more of these qualities that the candidate has, the higher the probability is that he or she is a great fit for Bottleneck.
-Identifying which traits are important to your company culture, and using those to focus on throughout your hiring and training programs will make them more worthwhile, and result in building a team that becomes family.
+But knowing what you’re looking for is the first step, and the more of these qualities the candidate has, the higher the probability they’re a great fit for Bottleneck.
+Identifying which traits are important to your company culture and using those to focus on throughout your hiring and training programs will make them more effective, and result in a team that feels like family.